 Will the Public Charge Rule Reduce Safety Net Expenditures?
+(UPDATE)

 Even though immigrants represent a small share of SNAP and Medicaid beneficiaries, “chilling effects” from the public charge rule could lead to noticeable reductions in program participation and costs.